Jonathan Edwards College: Insignia

-The official insignia of JE is its shield, described in heraldic terms as ermine, a lion rampant vert.
+The principal insignia of the college is its arms, described in heraldic terms as ermine, a lion rampant vert.
 Designed by Fritz Kredel, it is a simplified version of the coat of arms believed to have been used by the Edwards family.
 A green, rearing heraldic lion symbolizes courage and purity of heart.
 Its crimson tongue and nails exhibit willingness to pursue its goals with passion both of speech and strength.
 The veil of white that surrounds the lion symbolizes the grace of God.
 This shield is used on formal decorations and college letterhead.

 Other insignia have been informally adopted for the college.
 A red apple surrounded by a green serpent, a reference to the Book of Genesis, is used on blazers and other college apparel.
 It recalls the Reverend Jonathan Edwards' preoccupation with the doctrine of original sin.
 It was devised by the first Master and Fellows, and designed by H. Dillington Palmer.
 It forms the silver head of the ebony mace of the College.